AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association)vsFATF Recommendation 16 - Virtual Asset Travel Rule

 According to the TheArtOfService Compliance Knowledge Graph:

-AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) maps to FATF Recommendation 16 — Virtual Asset Travel Rule with 16% coverage across 4 directly mapped controls.
-Analysis of 25 AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) controls identifies 21 compliance gaps — primarily concentrated in Incident Response and Recovery.
+AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) maps to FATF Recommendation 16 - Virtual Asset Travel Rule with 5% coverage across 2 directly mapped controls.
+Analysis of 37 AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) controls identifies 35 compliance gaps — primarily concentrated in System Security and Operations.

 Control Mappings